blakeelias/tau2-bench/data/tau2/domains/airline_tighter_policy/policy.md

 If any portion of the flight has already been flown, the agent cannot help and transfer is needed.

 Otherwise, flight can be cancelled if any of the following is true:
-- The booking was made within the last 24 hrs
+- The booking was made within the last 24 hrs (you can assume all booking times are in EST) -- compare the exact booking time with the current time at the top of this document
 - The flight is cancelled by airline
 - It is a business flight
 - The user has travel insurance and the reason for cancellation is covered by insurance.